Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 ## GymnaseumService Smart Contract Development

-We will now go ahead and build the Service Contract ("GymnaseumService")on Remix also.
+We will now go ahead and build the Service Contract ("GymnasiumService")on Remix also.

-Create a file also on Remix, which you can name 'GymnaseumService.sol'.
+Create a file also on Remix, which you can name 'GymnasiumService.sol'.

 Starting in the first line as discussed already, you include a statement that specifies the license under which the code is being released.